 Student debt has become a serious problem in the United States.
-Income Share Agreements (ISA) are a promising alternative to student loans.
-Unlike loans, they don’t accrue interest and there is no principle that is paid down.
+Income Share Agreements (ISA) are a promising alternative to personal student loans.
+Unlike traditional loans, they don’t accrue interest and there is no principle that is paid down.

 An Income Share Agreement is a contract that a student enters into with their school (or some other institution) where the student promises to pay a certain percentage of their future income in exchange for deferred tuition.
 Plus, monthly ISA payments are only due when you’re employed — and in many cases, not until you’re earning an agreed upon salary.

 By agreeing to pay a fixed percentage of one’s income, students can ensure that their student financing obligations will never exceed some predefined percentage of their total income in the future.